herveGuigoz/playground/README.md

 ## Authentication

-The apps will be responsible for generating or refreshing the identity tokens, while your backend server will be responsible only for validating them.
+The app will be responsible for generating or refreshing the identity tokens, while the server will be responsible only for validating them.

 ### Google API